Ayse-Gun/B151Selenium/README.md

 - **resources:** this directory is for storing features package which contains test scenarios

-  * OnlineShopping.feature: Created based on BDD by Gherkin syntax to write online shopping scenarios
+  * OnlineShopping.feature: Created based on BDD by Gherkin syntax to write online shopping scenarios.
+More about Gherkin & Cucumber can be found at https://cucumber.io/docs/reference

 - **pages Package:**
 ShopPage and CartPage classes placed under the pages package to store related locators and methods based on the test steps.
 Both page classes inherit ReusableMethods class by using extend keyword